WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 <!-- /wp:paragraph -->
 ```

-The blocks are self-containing; the opening tag and the closing tag for a multi-line block must be in the same template.
+The blocks are self-containing; the opening tag and the closing tag must be in the same template.
 You would not be able to place an opening tag for a group block in a header template and close it in a footer template.

 Open `index.html` and include the template parts by adding two HTML comments.
-The HTML comments start with `wp:template-part`, which is the name of the template-part block.
+The HTML comments start with `wp:template-part`, which is the name of the template part block.
 Each template part is identified by the slug, the name of the file without the file ending.

 Inside the HTML comment, add two curly brackets and the key, `slug`, together with the name of the template part: